 In suchlike stories, it is also clear to see what is wrong with this type of imitation.
 The same goes for holy men with stigmata, who are found out to have them carved into their bodies themselves.
 Instead of truly trying to embody the stories of the exemplary figure, people make an attempt to appropriate the magic halo of the model.

 Even the perfect model cannot prevent being imitated in an improper way.
 You always can get too close to Christ.
 In Andrej Tarkovsky’s film Andrej Rubeljev there is a section named Andrej’s Passion.
-A solemn young man is slowly walking to the top of a hill, the cross is on his shoulder.
+It starts with a solemn young man slowly walking to the top of a hill, the cross on his shoulder.
 The hill is in a serene, snowy landscape.
 We see a beautiful Russian woman weeping and falling on his feet.
 In the background there is ecstatic religious music.
-This is the way in which even the rudest farmer would like to be crucified, Tarkovsky seems to say.
+This is the way in which even the rudest peasant would like to be crucified, Tarkovsky seems to say.

 In the mimetic triangle, the model may be without violence, but the subject may be not.
 Also, in the case of Jesus Christ, misappropriation is possible.
 There are all kinds of ways of ‘competing’ with Christ, of entering into a rivalrous relationship with Christ.
 This is what Girard seems to have forgotten in Battling to the End.
 And I use the word ‘forgotten’ deliberately, because we find one of the best descriptions of this rivalry in his first book Deceit, Desire and the Novel.
 I am referring to the penultimate chapter ‘The Dostoyevskian Apocalypse’ which contains a long section on Kirillov in Dostoevsky’s novel The Possessed.
 I will end my story with a paragraph taken from this chapter, but It is worthwhile to reread it as a whole: